 What does the “Closing 1 app and shutting down” message mean?

-When you see the “Closing 1 app and shutting down” message, it means that your Windows operating system is trying to close one or more apps or programs that are running before shutting down.
-If Windows successfully closes these apps, the shut down process will continue automatically.
+When you see the “Closing 1 app and shutting down” message during the shutdown process, it means that your Windows OS is trying to close one or more apps or programs that are still running before shutting down.
+If Windows can successfully close these apps, the shutdown process will continue automatically.

-However, if Windows fails to close the app or program, the shut down process will be halted, and you will need to click on the “Shut down anyway” button to force it to shut down.
-In some cases, the shut down process will fail entirely, and you will be returned to your desktop as if nothing has happened.
+However, if Windows fails to close the app or program, the shutdown process will be stopped, and you will need to click on the “Shut down anyway” button to force it to shut down.
+In some cases, the shutdown process will fail entirely, and you will be returned to your desktop as if nothing has happened.

-In most cases, the problem lies with the app or program that Windows is unable to close and terminate.
-This app is preventing your Windows PC from shutting down.
+In most cases, the problem lies with the app or program that Windows is unable to close or terminate.
+This is the problem app that is preventing your Windows PC from shutting down.

 Related issue: Windows 11 Won’t Shut Down (How to Fix)